 OVERVIEW: The Rachel and Drew Katz Foundation supports a wide range of disease-related organizations around the United States.

-The Rachel and Drew Katz Foundation does not accept unsolicited grant applications or requests for funding.
+The Rachel and Drew Katz Foundation is not currently accepting unsolicited grant applications or requests for funding.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).